 - Strengthen the shellfish industry.
 Through state, local, federal, non-profit and tribal partnerships, Gov. Inslee is working to reopen shellfish growing areas closed due to pollution, restore native Olympia oysters, and improve coordination and predictability for permitting processes.

 2015 Legislative Session

-- Gov. Inslee's 2015 climate legislation will help Washington continue its transition toward energy independence, reduce carbon pollution and meet our statutory greenhouse gas limits (SB 5283 / HB 1314).
+- Climate action.
+Gov. Inslee's 2015 climate legislation will help Washington continue its transition toward energy independence, reduce carbon pollution and meet our statutory greenhouse gas limits (SB 5283 / HB 1314).